SyncEngine/docs/docs/user/tasks.md

 ## Working with Tasks

-Every **Task** in SyncEngine is a self-contained action — a specific step your automation performs, configured precisely to your needs.
+Every **Task** in SyncEngine is a self-contained action, a specific step your automation performs, configured precisely to your needs.

 Each task comes with its own set of **configuration fields**, accessible directly in SyncEngine's interface without any coding experience!
 These fields let you define exactly *what* the task does, *where* it sends or retrieves data from, and *how* it transforms information along the way.

-Think of tasks as the **workfoce** of your automation — each performing a specific function that, together, create powerful workflows.
+Think of tasks as the **workfoce** of your automation, each performing a specific function that, together, create powerful workflows.

-SyncEngine’s **core task library** already provides an extensive foundation — a versatile toolkit capable of handling most automation scenarios right out of the box.
+SyncEngine’s **core task library** already provides an extensive foundation, a versatile toolkit capable of handling most automation scenarios right out of the box.
 With a bit of understanding of the systems you’re connecting, you can achieve **virtually anything** using just the built-in tasks.
-And when you want to go even further, **modules** expand your toolkit with specialized or simplified tasks — making complex integrations effortless.
+And when you want to go even further, **modules** expand your toolkit with specialized or simplified tasks, making complex integrations effortless.

 ## Advanced Concepts